“Tell me everything.”

 Cannon Mountain is a spectacular feature in the White Mountains of New Hampshire.
 The Old Man of the Mountain used to be on its eastern face, but he crashed to the granite talus in the valley below on May 3, 2003.

 The tram to the top of Cannon Mountain is part of the magic.
 Just about every other peak in the White Mountains you have to invest lots of effort to get to the top.
-The tram delivers you to the top of Cannon Mountain in about seven minutes from the parking lot!
+The tram delivers you to the top of Cannon Mountain in about eight minutes from the parking lot!

 The Kinsman Ridge Trail

 Once you arrive at the top of Cannon, you exit the tram building and walk down to the start of the loop trail.
 You just walk 150 feet, maybe 200, and you intersect where the Kinsman Ridge Trail comes up 1.7 miles from the bottom of the mountain.